 One purchase, yours to keep.
 Use it on every program, customize for your team.
 Works in Excel and Google Sheets.

 Programs don't usually fail because the work was hard.
-They fail because someone with power got surprised, or someone with influence felt ignored, or someone who needed to say yes was never properly included.
+They fail because someone with power got surprised, someone with influence felt ignored, or someone who needed to say yes was never properly included.
 By the time you notice, you're running a recovery plan instead of a program.

 "The stakeholders you don't manage will manage you."